coleifer/huey/docs/signals.rst

             raise ValueError('uh-oh')
         return 'OK'

-Here is a simple example of a task execution we would expect to succeed:
+**Here is a simple example of a task execution we would expect to succeed**:

 .. code-block:: pycon